telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-setup.md

         @RenderSection("scripts", required: false)
     </body>

-It is a common practice to include as much JavaScript at the bottom of the `&lt;body&gt;` element as possible.
-In the Music Store project, you are actually including jQuery in the `&lt;head&gt;`.
-This aspect is discussed in the tutorial&mdash;however, the reason for it is that on a later stage you are going to use some of [UI for ASP.NET MVC]({% slug aspnetmvc4_aspnetmvc %}) which inserts `&lt;script&gt;` tags into the `&lt;body&gt;` of the page, and requires that jQuery is already defined.
+It is a common practice to include as much JavaScript at the bottom of the `<body>` element as possible.
+In the Music Store project, you are actually including jQuery in the `<head>`.
+This aspect is discussed in the tutorial&mdash;however, the reason for it is that on a later stage you are going to use some of [UI for ASP.NET MVC]({% slug aspnetmvc4_aspnetmvc %}) which inserts `<script>` tags into the `<body>` of the page, and requires that jQuery is already defined.

 ## Handle the Database